ziggy6792/ziggy6792.github.io/content/projects/alpaca-cup/index.md

 ## Architecture

 Alpaca Cup is a state of the art web application build by professional web developers each with over 20 years' combined experience.
-For an in depth dive into the technology behind Alpaca Cup [see this article](/blogs/alpaca-cup-architecture/).
+For an in depth look into the technology behind Alpaca Cup [see this article](/blogs/alpaca-cup-architecture/).

 ## Impact